github-graveyard/updateSystem.NET/README.md

 Copyright 2008 - 2012 Maximilian Krauss - All rights reserved.

 ##Licensing
-* updateController and updateInstaller: Licensed under the LGPL.
-* Everything else is licensed under the terms and conditions of the GPL.
+This Project is licensed under the Terms and Conditions of the Code Project Open License.
+See the LICENSE.md File for more Information.